Subtribe

 Subtribe is a taxonomic category ranking which is below the rank of tribe and above genus.
 The standard suffix for a subtribe is -ina (in animals) or -inae (in plants).
-The early use of this word is from 19th century.
-An example of subtribe is Hyptidinae that contains approximately 400 accepted species distributed in 19 genera.
+The first use of this word dates back to the late 19th century.
+An example of a subtribe is Hyptidinae, a group of flowering plants that contains 19 genera divided into about 400 species.